volodymyrhudyma/blog/content/blog/return-multiple-elements-from-render-in-react.md

 ## Arrays vs. Fragments

-In one of the [previous articles](/fragments-in-react/), I was talking about a Fragment that serves the exact same purpose - lets you group a list of children without adding extra nodes to the DOM.
+In one of the [previous articles](/fragments-in-react/) I talked about a Fragment that serves exactly the same purpose - allows you to group a list of children without adding extra nodes to the DOM.

-You may ask: "What is the difference between these two approaches?".
+You may be wondering, what is the difference between these two approaches?.

-* Elements returned within Fragment do not require key attributes
+* Elements returned within a Fragment do not require key attributes
-* Elements returned within Fragment should not be separated by commas
+* Elements returned within a Fragment should not be separated by commas
-* Strings returned within Fragment do not have to be wrapped in quotes
+* Strings returned within a Fragment do not need to be quoted

 One of the examples above done using Fragment: